chuckstack/chuck-stack-nixos/readme.md

 ### Network Static IP

-If you wish to expose an instance to the outside world fron an Incus cluster, execute the following assuming your external IP is x.x.x.x/32.
+If you wish to expose an instance to the outside world from an Incus cluster, execute the following assuming your external IP is x.x.x.x/32.

 ```bash
 # from incus cli